maudan46/Robotics_programming/Git-code.md

 ```bash
 git log
 ```
-* Upload the files to the repository
+* Publish the files to the repository
 ```bash
 git push
 ```